 - The dashboard offers detailed analytics about your sales, customers, and leads

-- Affiliate Center allows you to create application pages and unique affiliate links, as well as set the amount of commission
+- Affiliate Center allows the marketer to create application pages and a unique affiliate link, as well as set the amount of commission

 - Prospects section allows you to capture leads who did not complete their orders, giving you their contact information to see if you can retrieve the lost sale

 When you sign up to SamCart, you have to enter basic information about yourself and the store you want to set up.

 This information isn’t permanent, as you can change it in the settings later.
 It took us less than five minutes to complete this process.

 Once you’re in, the Dashboard looks like this:

 As you can see, the basic overview of how your store is performing is laid out clearly for you to see.
 To the right, there is a help bot which pops up when you first sign in – this links you to a setup video tutorial.

 Creating a new product is a fairly straightforward process.